 Am I responsible for the behavior of my guests?

 Yes.
 Students may be held responsible for the behavior of their guests.
-For this reason, students should take care when inviting non-student guests to campus and welcoming student guests into their on campus residence.
-Students should also avoid signing in guests for other students, whom they do not know.
+For this reason, students should take care when inviting non-student guests to campus and welcoming student guests into their residence.
+Students should also avoid hosting / signing in guests for other students, whom they do not know.